-Just when I thought that labor was the end of doubled over pain, cue ruptured ovarian cyst.
+I assumed labor was the end of my gut-wrenching pain, doubling over from cramping agony, but cue ruptured ovarian cyst.

 I delivered my beautiful baby, naturally.
-I dilated quicker than expected and therefore could not receive an epidural.
+I dilated quicker than expected and therefore, could not receive an epidural.
 People have asked, “What does natural, childbirth feel like?”
 Well, have you ever been set on fire?
-Labor was long, exhausting, and painful but I knew that when it was all over, I’d be able to hold my precious baby.
-I love my daughter and I’m so grateful that she is here and healthy however, the birthing experience is not something I look back on and smile.
+Labor was long, exhausting, and painful but I kept telling myself that when it was all over, I’d be able to hold my precious baby.
+I love my daughter and I’m so grateful that she is here and healthy however, the birthing experience is not something I look back on with a smile.

 Fast forward 14 weeks and I started back to work.
-For the sanity of my family, we maintain a strict, daily schedule.
 My Wednesday was interrupted when I felt a sharp, stabbing pain in my abdomen.
 I gasped, grabbed my gut, and leaned forward.
 Appendicitis?
 Cold sweats, dizziness, nausea – the pain wasn’t going away.
 I had to stop teaching, I didn’t want to pass out in front of my students!
-All too soon I found myself laying in a hospital bed, wearing a stylish gown, with my post-traumatic-delivery-anxiety triggered.
+All too soon, I found myself laying in a hospital bed again with my post-traumatic-delivery-anxiety triggered.

 After I told the nurse that my left arm was best for IV insertion, she persisted to dig around in my right arm, fishing for a vein.
 Why?!
 She switched arms and the IV went right in.
 I told her so.
 The saline flush had a skunky smell and the IV fluid made me feel cold.
 The pain meds were inserted and I immediately felt delirious.
 I was given additional meds to help subdue the nausea that the pain medication caused.
 With both medications administered, I couldn’t help but to worry about what was being filtered into my breastmilk.
-The doctor thought it would be safest if I’d “pump and dump” for the next 24 hours.
+The doctor thought it would be safest if I would, “pump and dump” for the next 24 hours.
 This was an issue – My body does not create excess milk and while working full time, my storage isn’t built.
-I knew with this hospitalization, we’d go though everything I had stored.
+I knew with this hospitalization, we’d go though every ounce that was stored.

 I was wheeled into the CT scanning room and was given an iodine-contrast through my IV.
 My body felt warm for thirty seconds as the contrast entered my blood stream; my throat, bladder, and ears especially.
 Unfortunately, this was another med that one probably shouldn’t breast feed on.
 I was instructed to lay still as the scan took place; it didn’t take long, but the stillness allowed my mind to wonder about scary what-if’s.
 Once the scan was complete, I was wheeled back into my room and instructed to drink lots of water to flush the contrast from my kidneys.

 I had dozed off waiting for the CT results.
-Wow did it feel nice to sleep without a baby next to me.
+Wow did it feel nice to sleep without a baby.
 All too soon, I was woken up by the doctor with the results of the scan.
 Due to the amount of fluid in my abdominal cavity, he could conclude that I had a 2-3cm ovarian cyst rupture.
 He informed me that this is not uncommon 6-12 months after pregnancy, due hormone irregularities.
 Apparently, cysts occur often during ovulation but they don’t always burst nor cause horrific pain.
 Naturally, I wanted to know how to prevent the cysts in the future and he gave me two options; get on birth control to stop ovulation or get a hysterectomy.
 What?!
 I’m not ready to kiss my reproductive years goodbye!
-I also was not about to start taking birth control pills – hormone altering, cancer causing, weight gaining, mood swinging “birth control” pills.
-As grateful as I was to not need my appendix removed, the possibility of painful ovulation every month concerned my husband and me.
+I also was not about to start taking birth control pills – hormone altering, cancer causing, weight gaining, mood swinging, “birth control” pills.
+As grateful as I was to not need my appendix removed, the possibility of painful ovulation every month was concerning.